Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 25. Enter a custom query to search for all new imported orders.
 Alternatively, enable the *Apply from default* toggle to apply the default search query.

-    > [Info] As soon as an order has been imported, the order export status in Salesforce is set to **Exported**.
-The *Export status* field can be checked in Salesforce: *Salesforce Commerce Cloud Business Manager > Select a site > Tab Merchant Tools > Ordering > Orders > Button Find > Select an order*.
+    > [Info] As soon as an order has been imported, the order export status in Salesforce Commerce Cloud is set to **Exported**.
+The *Export status* field can be checked in Salesforce Commerce Cloud: *Salesforce Commerce Cloud Business Manager > Select a site > Tab Merchant Tools > Ordering > Orders > Button Find > Select an order*.

 26. Click the *Number of parallel jobs* menu entry in the left side bar.
     The number of parallel jobs settings are displayed on the right side.